Australian broadband users top 500,000

 “DSL continues to stamp its authority as the preferred broadband technology for many Australians,” he said.
 “By comparison there were only 215,400 cable services connected at June 2003, an increase of only 53 per cent since June 2002.”

 Although cable growth rates have slowed, cable-based broadband services are still gaining subscribers.
-23,500 consumers signed up between March 31 and June 30, 92 per cent of which were residential customers.
+23,500 consumers signed up between 31 March and 30 June this year, 92 per cent of which were residential customers.

 Unlike the ACCC’s previous broadband quarterly report, which found overall take-up growth rates to be slowing, the latest report was more positive on growth, showing take-up had risen in the second quarter of 2003 by 22 per cent.
 In contrast, broadband take-up increased by 16.5 per cent in the first quarter this year and by 16.4 per cent in the last quarter of 2002.